kedbin/ai-devops-journal/README.md

 # AI-Powered OCR Journaling Application 📝✨

-**Status:** Day 2 - End-to-End Authentication & Docker Compose Setup Complete 🔐🐳
+**Status:** Day 3 - Image Capture & Client-Side Optimization Implemented 📸⚡

 Welcome!
 This is a 2-week sprint project focused on building a secure, AI-enhanced Progressive Web App (PWA) for journaling.
 More importantly, this project aims to showcase and train skills in **AI DevOps**, emphasizing **Shift Left** principles (Security, Testing, Observability from the start) and a robust **CI/CD Pipeline**.